Your thoughts on multitasking. Do you agree? Can you multitask? Do you disagree?

 I think video games can serve as a supplemental tool for education.
 They are useful for drilling and practicing things such as math facts and vocabulary.
 They can also be used for reinforcing material presented in class.
 Video games can engage students;

 however, I do not feel that they should be the sole source of instruction.
 Games also need to be closely monitored to see what the game is supposedly teaching.
 I frequently find students in my class, claiming to be playing an educational game, when they are just messing around on the computer.
+Do parents of today have any idea what their kids are doing online?
+Whose job is it to teach them internet safety and digital responsibility?
+Parents/teachers/community/government?

 What are your overall feelings about the films?